Explore type hierarchy

 Some symbols in the tree are displayed in a bold font.
 It means that they inherit directly from the type being examined.

 Hierarchies can be rather complicated, making it difficult to find one particular symbol, especially when you have doubts about its name and place in the hierarchy.
 In such case you can start typing a part of symbol's name or its CamelHumps abbreviation and ReSharper narrows down the set of elements in the window:

 You can also visualize the current hierarchy on the type dependency diagram by clicking the Show on Diagram on the toolbar.

-To rebuild a hierarchy for an intermediate node
+Rebuild a hierarchy for an intermediate node

-To preview members of a type selected in the hierarchy
+Preview members of a type selected in the hierarchy

-- Select a type in the hierarchy.
+Select a type in the hierarchy.

-- Click Show Members on the toolbar or press Ctrl+P. The members preview pane displays at the bottom of the window:
+Click Show Members on the toolbar or press Ctrl+P. The members preview pane displays at the bottom of the window:

-- You can move the preview pane to the right of the window by clicking the down arrow next to Show Members on the toolbar and selecting Right.
+You can move the preview pane to the right of the window by clicking the down arrow next to Show Members on the toolbar and selecting Right.

-- You can also preview either all members of a type, or just those that are polymorphic.
+You can also preview either all members of a type, or just those that are polymorphic.
 To switch between these two modes, use the All Instance Members and Only Polymorphic Members buttons at the top of the preview pane.

-This feature is supported in the following languages/technologies:
+This feature is supported in the following languages and technologies:

 The instructions and examples given here address the use of the feature in C#.
-For details specific to other languages, see corresponding topics in the ReSharper by Language section.
+For more information about other languages, refer to corresponding topics in the ReSharper by language section.